Requirements for Distance Education from

 Applies to all courses taught online or hybrid.

-Also applies to these other less prevalent technologies used to offer distance education: audio conferencing; one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices.
+The technologies that may be used to offer distance education either synchronously or asynchronously include the internet, audio conferencing; one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, wireless communications devices, and other media used in conjunction with any of the above.

 Substantive interaction is engaging students in teaching, learning, and assessment, consistent with the content under discussion, and also includes at least two of the following: